Here’s What to Eat to Treat Irritable Bowel Syndrome

 - An improvement of symptoms after bowel movements.

-What should I do if I have irritable bowel syndrome?
+How should I treat irritable bowel syndrome?

 While each person’s diet will be different, there are certain guidelines that most people with IBS should follow: